-We are in Grants and today we will cross pretty much of New Mexico.
-As you know it is the original land of the Native American and therefore is where you can enjoy more their culture and their heritage.
+You are in Grants, and today you will cross pretty much of New Mexico.
+As you know, it is the original land of the Native Americans and therefore is where you can enjoy their culture and heritage.

-As I always I say, let’s have a good breakfast and start the route.
 Route 66 runs along I-40 to Laguna.
-I suggest you to go driving the old route.
-It’s a little damaged in some sections, keep that in mind.
+I suggest you go driving the old road.
+It’s a little damaged in some sections.
+Keep that in mind.

-Between Grants and Laguna you have at the north the Indian Reservation of Laguna Pueblo and on the south the Acoma Pueblo Indian Reservation and just after Laguna there is Cañoncito Indian Reservation.
+Between Grants and Laguna, you have the Indian Reservation of Laguna Pueblo and south the Acoma Pueblo Indian Reservation at the north.
+Just after Laguna, there is Cañoncito Indian Reservation.

-In this stretch between Mesita and Laguna you have the Owl Rock.
-It is right after a rotation of about 180º, the only one after lagoon.
-Why they call Owl Rock, well because it is assumed that the center of the rock looks like the head of an owl, we must have enough imagination to see it actually.
+In this stretch between Mesita and Laguna, you have the Owl Rock.
+It is right after a rotation of about 180º, the only one after the lagoon.

 As you pass along Mesita, you have two alternatives for Route 66 since there are two paths.

 - El Vado Motel: El Vado Motel has seen everything.
-Route 66 pass right in front of it.
-Its neons have been ther for over 60 years.
-I say “have been” because apparently it was purchased to build apartments.
-There were neighborhood protests and I do not know how is the situation now.
+Route 66 passes right in front of it.
+Its neons have been there for over 60 years.
+I say “have been” because, apparently, it was purchased to build apartments.
+There were neighborhood protests, and I do not know how the situation is now.

 - Albuquerque’s Dinner: With over 40 years of history.
-An atmosphere of the American 50’s.
+An atmosphere of the American ’50s.
 Its spectacular shakes.
 The food was tasty and pretty good.
-Also the cakes looked very good.
+Also, the cakes looked delicious.

 The first path is to take I-40 to Santa Rosa, but you lose everything or almost everything.